William Ponsonby (British Army officer)

-Major-General Sir William Ponsonby (13 October 1772 – 18 June 1815) was a British Army officer and politician who served in the Napoleonic Wars and was killed at the Battle of Waterloo.
+Major-General Sir William Ponsonby (13 October 1772 – 18 June 1815) was a British Army officer and politician who served in the French Revolutionary and Napoleonic Wars.
+He was killed in action at the Battle of Waterloo.

 Early life and education

 He was the second son of William Ponsonby, who was created Baron Ponsonby of Imokilly in 1806, and Hon.
 Louisa Molesworth.
 He was the grandson of politician Hon.
 John Ponsonby and great-grandson of the 3rd Duke of Devonshire and the 1st Earl of Bessborough.
 Educated at Kilkenny and Eton, he married Hon.
 Georgiana FitzRoy, youngest daughter of Charles FitzRoy, 1st Baron Southampton.